Skip to main content

 What a Channel Backup Contains

-• Mnemonic phrase — recovers your on-chain Bitcoin and wallet keys
+• Mnemonic phrase — the root of your wallet keys, written down offline

 Creating a Channel Backup